vnetcon/jdbc-json/README.md

 ## Suported databases
 In theory all databases that have JDBC driver.
 Postgresql, Oracle, SQL Server etc.

-#he key for understanding the jdbc url format is to keep in mind, that the /etc/vnetcon/database.properties file is the
+## jdbc url
-start point for creating connection.
+he key for understanding the jdbc url format is to keep in mind, that the /etc/vnetcon/database.properties file is the start point for creating connection.
 Example from following url

 ```